Mexico Congress to hold special sessions, buttressing reforms

-MEXICO CITY, June 12 (Reuters) - Congressional leaders of Mexico’s main parties said on Wednesday they had agreed to hold two special sessions of Congress in July and August to tackle outstanding initiatives, paving the way for key energy and fiscal reforms to move forward in the autumn.
+MEXICO CITY (Reuters) - Congressional leaders of Mexico’s main parties said on Wednesday they had agreed to hold two special sessions of Congress in July and August to tackle outstanding initiatives, paving the way for key energy and fiscal reforms to move forward in the autumn.

 President Enrique Pena Nieto plans to send measures aimed at boosting Mexico’s paltry tax take and overhauling ailing state-oil monopoly Pemex to Congress during the second regular session of Congress, which begins in September.